PipedreamHQ/docs/docs/notebook/sources/README.md

 $respond({
   status: 200,
   headers: { "my-custom-header": "value" },
-  body: "custom response" // This can be any string, object, or Buffer });
+  body: { message: "My custom response" } // This can be any string, object, or Buffer });
 ```